Cannabis Regulations Hub by Cannabis Promotions

 Legal for Adult Recreational Use

-Regulatory Agency: Cannabis Regulatory Commission (CRC) ·
+Regulatory Agency: Cannabis Regulatory Commission (CRC) · ·

 Short answer: Cannabis is legal for adult recreational use in New Jersey.
 Packaging, labeling, advertising, and promotional-product rules are set by the Cannabis Regulatory Commission (CRC).
-Every retail product must be child-resistant, tamper-evident, and lab-tested; see the sections below for the full New Jersey requirements, plus 6 FAQs.
+Every retail product must be child-resistant, tamper-evident, and lab-tested; see the sections below for the full New Jersey requirements, plus 8 FAQs.

-New Jersey Cannabis Landscape Overview in 2026
+Cannabis Landscape Overview

 Packaging Requirements